uralov/biosecurity-management/README.md

 ## What's it about?

 Biosecurity is about preventing bad things from happening (security) due to living things (bio).
 For examples, invasive species or plant diseases.
-Our client is particularaly interesting in preventing bad things happinging to Agriculture in a region.
+Our client is particularaly interesting in preventing bad things happinging to farming (agriculture).

-Our `biosecurity-management` product is a web-based tool that biosecurity experts will use to manage information about biosecurity observations, including managing a subscription to notices about things they are interested in (but not other things).
+Our `biosecurity-management` product is a web-based tool that experts will use to manage information about biosecurity observations, including managing a subscription to notices about things they are interested in (but not other things).

 There is a process where people make observations about potential biosecurity hazards.
 For example "here is a photo I took today, of what I think are some yellow crazy ants at some place where they don't belong".
 This happens outside the biosecurity-management product, but these observations are loaded into the biosecurity product.